hrshtv/Bayesian-Image-Super-Resolution/README.md

 A Bayesian framework for Multi-Frame Image Super-Resolution, based on ["Bayesian Image Super-Resolution" (ME Tipping and CM Bishop, NeurIPS 2003)](https://papers.nips.cc/paper/2315-bayesian-image-super-resolution.pdf).

+It's a two-stage method wherein the image registration parameters are estimated in the first stage, followed by estimating the HR image in the second stage.
+The registration parameters are estimated using the marginal likelihood, computed using using a Gaussian process prior over the HR image.
+In the second stage, any relevant prior (eg. MRF, TV) can be used for estimating the HR image.

 For more details, check out:
 - [Report](report/report.pdf)
 - [Presentation](presentation/main.pdf)